Eddie McGuire: Bigotry and racism

 On 24 May 2013, during a match at the MCG, a 13-year-old Collingwood fan racially vilified Sydney Swans player Adam Goodes by referring to him as an "ape", following which McGuire apologised to Goodes "on behalf of the Collingwood Football Club and on behalf of football".
-McGuire said that Collingwood had a zero-tolerance policy towards racism, but also said that the girl did not know that what she had said was a racist slur.
-That same week, on 29 May 2013, McGuire himself made an on-air reference to Adam Goodes and King Kong.
-He apologised on air after making the reference, but prefaced his apology by stating "I wasn't racially vilifying anyone."
+McGuire said that Collingwood had a zero-tolerance policy towards racism, but he also said that the girl did not know that what she had said was a racist slur.
+That same week, on 29 May 2013, McGuire himself made an on-air joke that Adam Goodes should promote the then-soon-to-premiere musical King Kong.
+He apologised on air after making the reference, but he prefaced his apology by stating: "I wasn't racially vilifying anyone."
 McGuire's comment was widely criticised.
 He also held a press conference in which he apologised again.
 In a later interview that day, he admitted he was guilty of racial vilification.
 He also offered his resignation as Collingwood president, but the club's board expressed their support for him.
+Three years later, McGuire claimed he was on "heavy-duty painkillers" during the radio show where he made the King Kong reference.

 In June 2015, McGuire was labelled a "continual boofhead" in a motion passed by the Upper house of the Parliament of New South Wales for comments he made about an Indigenous dance performed by Goodes, who was praised as a "role model to all".